 For homeowners looking to eliminate odorous house ants from their home or property, contact the experienced professionals at Prosite Pest Control.
 At Prosite, we offer comprehensive pest control services that include a thorough inspection.

 When you contact us, we’ll begin by conducting a thorough inspection of your property.
 We’ll also locate entry points and determine what conditions in or around your structure are attracting odorous house ants.
 Upon completion of our inspection, we’ll discuss our findings and recommend a treatment plan to get rid of the odorous house ants.

-If you’re interested in learning more about our ant control services, please contact Prosite today.
+If you’re interested in learning more about our effective ant control services, please contact Prosite today.